 Restaurants often don’t know what’s in their food, largely because of cross contamination.
 Baked goods are a particularly dangerous area for those with food allergies, due to how carelessly ingredients like flour is processed.

 Society needs to start taking this seriously and place rigorous controls on how food containing major allergens is processed and handled.
-Products and ingredients that contain major allergens should be carefully regulated and inspected, and should not be reused for products that do not contain those allergens in their recipes.
+Products and ingredients that contain major allergens should be carefully regulated and inspected, and equipment should not be reused for products that do not contain those allergens in their recipes.
 We also need to be more stringent about preventing companies from using allergens as fillers.
 The carelessness with which our food is handled is shocking.

 Wild stuff.
 Is this consistent world wide?
 Do any countries set good examples?